-And if you have been detained by US Immigration Customs Enforcement (ICE) and are awaiting a decision regarding your deportation, or if you are facing the possibility of removal proceedings, contact an immigration attorney immediately to provide necessary legal representation.
+And if you have been detained by US Immigration Customs Enforcement (ICE) and are awaiting a decision regarding your deportation, or if you are facing the possibility of removal proceedings, contact a DC immigration attorney immediately to provide necessary legal representation.

 US Immigration Lawyer

 Regardless of the immigration issue you face, a dedicated immigration attorney can work with you to promptly find a solution, one that is best suited to serve your needs and designed to make the process as painless as possible.
 Immigration Attorney Our experienced immigration attorneys have a proven record of success representing clients in immigration matters before the United States Citizenship and Immigration Services, the National Visa Center and Department of State, and have particular expertise representing clients before the Executive Office for Immigration Review (immigration court).
 From affirmative immigrant visa applications to aggressive deportation defense, DC Immigration Attorney April Cockerham, and the team of skilled lawyers she works with at Price Benowitz, is well-equipped to handle your legal immigration needs.
 Click here to contact Ms. Cockerham.